getappmap/appmap-js/docs/setup-appmap-in-your-code-editor/navigating-appmap-diagrams.md

 ## Follow along

 Welcome to AppMap.
-If you’ve been following along this tutorial, you should have AppMaps generated from either your [test cases](/docs/your-first-15-minutes-with-appmap/generate-appmaps-with-tests.html) or from a [remote recording](/docs/your-first-15-minutes-with-appmap/generate-appmaps-with-remote-recording.html).
+If you’ve been following along this tutorial, you should have AppMap Diagrams generated from either your [test cases](/docs/setup-appmap-in-your-code-editor/generate-appmap-data-from-tests.html) or from a [remote recording](/docs/setup-appmap-in-your-code-editor/generate-appmap-data-with-remote-recording.html).
 This tutorial assumes you have at least one AppMap created, but ideally more than one.
 As always you can clone this [sample project repository from Github](https://github.com/land-of-apps/sample_app_6th_ed/tree/codespaces-devcontainer) and follow along.

-In this tutorial, we are going to dive into our AppMaps, show you how to navigate them and how to connect an AppMap back to your code.
+In this tutorial, we are going to dive into our AppMap Diagrams, show you how to navigate them and how to connect an AppMap back to your code.

 We’ll start by opening the AppMap extension installed in our VS Code editor.
-You’ll see a listing of all your AppMaps in your left hand column.
+You’ll see a listing of all your AppMap Diagrams in your left hand column.
 From here, we can select on an AppMap to open it.

 <img class="video-screenshot" src="/assets/img/docs/first-fifteen-minutes/appmap-view.webp"/>